Sharon Tate

 Sharon Marie Tate Polanski (January 24, 1943 – August 9, 1969) was an American actress and model.
 During the 1960s, she appeared in advertisements and small television roles before appearing in films as well as working as a model.
 After receiving positive reviews for her comedic and dramatic acting performances, Tate was hailed as one of Hollywood's most promising newcomers, being compared favorably with Marilyn Monroe.

 She made her film debut in 1961 as an extra in Barabbas with Anthony Quinn.
 She next appeared in the British mystery horror film Eye of the Devil (1966) and co-starred in the 1967 film Don't Make Waves.
 Her first major role was as Jennifer North in the 1967 American drama film Valley of the Dolls, which earned her a Golden Globe Award nomination.
-The role would help her to become a rising sex symbol of Hollywood, appearing in a Playboy photoshoot by filmmaker Roman Polanski, her future husband.
-That year, she also performed in the comedy horror film The Fearless Vampire Killers, directed by Roman Polanski.
+The role would help her to become a rising sex symbol of Hollywood, appearing in a Playboy photoshoot by filmmaker Roman Polanski, whom she went on to marry.
+That year, she also performed in the comedy horror film The Fearless Vampire Killers, directed by Polanski.
 Tate's last completed film, 12+1, was released posthumously in 1969.

 On August 9, 1969, Tate and four others were murdered by members of the Manson Family, a cult, in the home she shared with Polanski, while he was away.
 She was eight-and-a-half months pregnant.